-Jan van Eyck 1390 – 1441 The Virgin of Chancellor Rolinoil on panel (66 × 62 cm) — 1435
+Jan van Eyck 1390 – 1441 The Virgin of Chancellor Rolinoil on panel (66 × 62 cm) — 1435 Musée du Louvre, Paris Please scroll down to read more information about this work.
+Rate this work of art: |

 Nicolas Rolin (1376-1462) was chancellor to Philip the Good, duke of Burgundy.
 He had Van Eyck portray him sitting opposite to the virgin Mary with child.
 Both Rolin and Mary are dressed in splendid gowns.
 Rolin's jacket is trimmed with fur.
 An angel holds a crown over Mary's head.
-Van Eyck situated them in the loggia of a palace built in Italian style.
-In the background two figures are seen leaning over a ballustrade, thus creating a relaxed atmosphere.
+The infant Jesus holds a globe in its hand.
+Van Eyck situated the figures in the loggia of a palace built in Italian style.
+The capitals depict stories from the Old Testament, such as the Fall of Man.
+In the background two figures are seen leaning over a balustrade, thus creating a relaxed atmosphere.
 Van der Weyden and later Ghirlandaio also used that technique.
-Rate this work of art: |
+The panel has been in the Louvre since 1800.
+In 2024 a restoration was completed, bringing back Van Eyck's brilliant colours. |

 |